joeyklee/hartley-bay-soundscape-explorer/README.md

 ## About

-The Hartley Bay Soundscape Explorer is a audio-visual interactive to help people interface with soundscape data measured in Hartley Bay.
+The Soundscape Explorer is a audio-visual interactive to help people interface with soundscape data measured in ______ .

 ## Setup